androportal/linux-on-aakash/README.rst

 `Aakash <http://www.it.iitb.ac.in/aakash2/index.jsp>`_ is a low cost computing device/tablet for students, the project is initiated and funded by MHRD, Govt. of India.
-Aakash already runs Android 4.0 with many educational apps developed at IIT Bombay.
+It comes pre-installed with Android 4.0 bundled with many educational apps developed at IIT Bombay.
 Please refer to `androportal
 <http://github.com/androportal>`_ for some of the apps.